On the triviality of direct image of coherent sheaves: Introduction

-Our main motivation to introduce the notion of \rul vector bundles and study them arises from \cite[Theorem 1.2]{parameswaran2024ulrich}.
-This theorem reduces the problem of showing the existence of an \ul vector bundle for a cyclic covering $\pi\,:\, X \,\longrightarrow\, \bP^n$ to finding a relatively \ul vector bundle on a cyclic covering of certain complete intersection curves in $\bP^n$.
-Thus, we see that the Eisenbud-Schreyer conjecture \cite{eisenbud2003resultants} on the existence of \ul vector bundles is connected to the existence of \rul vector bundles.
+The study of \rul vector bundles is primarily motivated by \cite[Theorem 1.2]{parameswaran2024ulrich}.
+This theorem of \cite{parameswaran2024ulrich} reduces the problem of showing the existence of an \ul vector bundle for a cyclic covering $\pi\,:\, X \,\longrightarrow\, \bP^n$ to the problem of finding a relatively \ul vector bundle on a cyclic covering of certain complete intersection curves in $\bP^n$.
+Thus, the Eisenbud-Schreyer conjecture, \cite{eisenbud2003resultants}, on the existence of \ul vector bundles is closely related to the existence of \rul vector bundles.
+This approach also suggests a new perspective on the Eisenbud-Schreyer conjecture.

+As shown in Lemma \ref{nonexistenceetale} and Corollary \ref{cor1}, nontrivial \'{e}tale covering maps between irreducible smooth projective varieties do not admit any relatively Ulrich vector bundle.
+Accordingly, we restrict our attention to finite ramified covering maps.
+In this paper, we address Question \ref{mainquest} for ramified abelian Galois covering maps.
+The main result is described below.